The universal tropicalization and the Berkovich analytification: Tropicalizing the universal embedding

 Functoriality of tropicalization \cite[Proposition 6.4.1]{GG1} is a scheme-theoretic enrichment of Payne's observation \cite[Corollary 2.6]{Payne-fibers} regarding torus equivariant morphisms of toric varieties.
 Namely, if $\psi : Y_1 \rightarrow Y_2$ is a map of integral $\Fun$-schemes and $\varphi_i : X \hookrightarrow Y_i\times_\Fun k$ are closed embeddings forming a commutative triangle

 then there is an induced morphism of tropicalizations $\Trop_{\varphi_1}(X) \rightarrow \Trop_{\varphi_2}(X)$.

-In addition to passing from toric varieties to arbitrary integral $\Fun$-schemes as ambient spaces for tropicalization, in \cite{GG1} we observed that the domain of scheme-theoretic tropicalization, with its functoriality property, naturally admits the following enlargement: \begin{enumerate} \item The field $k$ can be replaced by an arbitrary ring $R$. \item The tropical numbers $\T$ can be replaced by an arbitrary idempotent semiring $S$, with the valuation $\nu: k \rightarrow \T$ replaced by a map $R\to S$ satisfying the following axioms: \\ $\nu(0)=0_S,~\nu(1)=1_S,~\nu(ab)=\nu(a)\nu(b),~\nu(-a)=\nu(a)$, and the subadditivity condition, \end{enumerate}

-The output of $\Trop$ is then canonically a scheme over $\spec S$.
-The generalized notion of valuation here includes the case of higher-rank Krull valuations $k \rightarrow \Gamma \cup \{-\infty\}$ simply by giving the totally ordered abelian group $\Gamma$ the structure of a semiring with $-\infty$ as the additive identity, where multiplication is the group operation in $\Gamma$ and addition as the maximum with respect to the ordering.
+In addition to passing from toric varieties to arbitrary integral $\Fun$-schemes as ambient spaces for tropicalization, in \cite{GG1} we observed that the domain of scheme-theoretic tropicalization, with its functoriality property, naturally admits the following enlargement: \begin{enumerate} \item The field $k$ can be replaced by an arbitrary ring $R$. \item The tropical numbers $\T$ can be replaced by an arbitrary idempotent semiring $S$. \end{enumerate} Item (2) requires a generalization of the definition of (semi)valuation that we discuss in the next section.
+This generalization includes the case of higher-rank Krull (semi)valuations $k \rightarrow \Gamma \cup \{-\infty\}$ simply by giving the totally ordered abelian group $\Gamma$ the structure of a semiring with $-\infty$ as the additive identity, where multiplication is the group operation in $\Gamma$ and addition is the maximum with respect to the ordering.
 Set-theoretic tropicalizations with respect to higher rank Krull valuations were studied in \cite{Banerjee}.
+Higher rank tropicalization has been further studied in \cite{Foster-Ranganathan}, where an associated notion of higher rank `Hahn' analytification is introduced.